-Health professionals take active steps to identify, address, prevent, and eliminate Indigenous-specific racism.
+Physical therapists take active steps to identify, address, prevent, and eliminate Indigenous-specific racism.

-- 3.1 Take appropriate action when they observe others acting in a racist or discriminatory manner towards Indigenous Peoples by: - 3.1.1 Helping colleagues to identify and eliminate racist attitudes, language, or behaviour. - 3.1.2 Supporting clients, colleagues and others who experience and/or report acts of racism.

-3.1.3 Reporting acts of racism to leadership, relevant health regulatory colleges, and/or other safe options^{3,4}.
+- Take appropriate action when they observe others acting in a racist or discriminatory manner towards Indigenous Peoples by: - 3.1.1 Helping colleagues to identify and eliminate racist attitudes, language, or behaviour. - 3.1.2 Supporting clients, colleagues and others who experience and/or report acts of racism. - 3.1.3 Reporting acts of racism to leadership and/or the relevant health regulatory college.